syadav001/fdk-client-java/documentation/PLATFORM.md

 #### getComponentById
-Get components by component Id
+Get components of a blog

 ```java